-ALTHOUGH WE TAKE REASONABLE STEPS TO PREVENT THE INTRODUCTION OF VIRUSES, WORMS, "TROJAN HORSES" OR OTHER DESTRUCTIVE MATERIALS TO THE ACLU OF UTAH SITE, WE DO NOT GUARANTEE OR WARRANT THAT THE ACLU SITE OR MATERIALS THAT MAY BE DOWNLOADED FROM THE ACLU SITE ARE FREE FROM SUCH DESTRUCTIVE FEATURES.
+ALTHOUGH WE TAKE REASONABLE STEPS TO PREVENT THE INTRODUCTION OF VIRUSES, WORMS, "TROJAN HORSES," OR OTHER DESTRUCTIVE MATERIALS TO THE ACLU of Utah SITE, WE DO NOT GUARANTEE OR WARRANT THAT THE ACLU of Utah SITE OR MATERIALS THAT MAY BE DOWNLOADED FROM THE ACLU of Utah SITE ARE FREE FROM SUCH DESTRUCTIVE FEATURES.
 WE ARE NOT LIABLE FOR ANY DAMAGES OR HARM ATTRIBUTABLE TO SUCH FEATURES.

 We reserve the right to terminate the ACLU of Utah Site and this User Agreement at any time without notice for any reason, including, in the case of the User Agreement, for your violation of any of its provisions.
 The Limitation of Liability and Governing Law Sections of this User Agreement survive any such termination.